larrytheliquid/specjure/README.md

       (ie = "Greetings!" (greet))

 The `ie` macro is similar to `clojure.core/apply`, but the last argument is not a list, and you can pass it macros.
-`ie` closes its environment in a function for later verification, so let's do that.
+`ie` closes its environment in a function for later verification (it checks for logical true or logical false), so let's do that.
 Note that it stands for the Latin "id est", more frequenlty seen in English as "i.e."

 Checking Specs
 --------------